linpack_bench, a C code which carries out the LINPACK Benchmark, which measures the time required to factor and solve a large linear system.

 C | Double | Real | DHCP95 (Apple G5) | unrolled | 190 |

-The computer code and data files described and made available on this web page are distributed under the MIT license
+The information on this web page is distributed under the MIT license.

-MATMUL, a C code which is an interactive matrix multiplication benchmark program.
+matmul, a C code which is an interactive matrix multiplication benchmark program.

-MEMORY_TEST, a C code which declares and uses a sequence of larger and larger vectors, to see how big a vector can be used on a given machine and compiler.
+memory_test, a C code which declares and uses a sequence of larger and larger vectors, to see how big a vector can be used on a given machine and compiler.

-MXM, a C code which sets up a matrix multiplication problem A=B*C of arbitrary size, and compares the time required for IJK, IKJ, JIK, JKI, KIJ and KJI orderings of the loops.
+mxm, a C code which sets up a matrix multiplication problem A=B*C of arbitrary size, and compares the time required for IJK, IKJ, JIK, JKI, KIJ and KJI orderings of the loops.